-It’s not yet known when CPPA will come into force and if it will remain in its current form is final, given that it has already been amended.
+It’s not yet known when CPPA will come into force and if its current form is final, given that it has already been amended.
 That said, it’s good to keep your ear to the ground and prepare your company for the upcoming changes in advance.
 And it goes without saying that you should adapt your data collection practices to existing privacy laws, if you haven’t done so already.

 Below are some of the most important action points for dealing with analytics data under the new Canadian law:

 Collecting or holding data, especially personal information you’re not using, is potentially risky and has no business benefit.
-You should only collect and keep what you can use and have a purpose for.
+You should only collect and keep data that you can use and have a purpose for.

 Implied or explicit consent?
 To decide, study the guidelines and assess which solution makes the most sense for your organization and applies to your use cases.

-If you’d like to learn more about the rules around choosing the right ground(s) for processing, read Part 1 of the current draft of CPPA.
+If you’d like to learn more about the rules around choosing suitable ground(s) for processing, read Part 1 of the current draft of CPPA.